himanshuverma544/Simple-Calculator/README.md

 # Calculator
-The most popular project "Simple Calculator App" developed using Javascript.
+- The most popular project "Simple Calculator App" developed using Javascript.

-# Please Note that
+# Important Note
-This project still contains some bugs, that will be resolved later.
+- This project still contains some bugs, that will be resolved later.